fraxflax/fprintkill/README.md

 # fprintkill
 fprintkill is a POSIX shell script that allows you to launch any executable and have it terminated by fingerprint... especially useful for screen-lockers that do not support fingerprint unlocking.

 I do like to use simple lightweight screen lockers like xtrlock or slock and have them launched by xautolock.
-They have low impact on the system and gives me full control to tweak exactly how I like them to work (have wrappers shutting off the screen, additional notify warnings before locking via yad, etc, etc).
+They have low impact on the system and gives me full control to tweak exactly how I like them to work (have wrappers shutting off the screen, additional warnings before locking as yad dialogs, etc, etc).

 BUT now that we have fingerprint readers on almost all laptops I also do want to be able to unlock my computer using that ... which those lockers do not support, not even via libpam-fprintd, so to fix that dilemma I wrote this small script fixing the problem.